ACT Prep FULL (ages 13-18) Kevin Burge

 Want to know how your favorite hot rod gets down the street?
 We are going to get down and dirty by taking apart an actual engine to see how it works.
 We are going to spend the semester learning about all the internal parts of an engine and having them in our hands, seeing just how they work and why we do maintenance on our cars to keep them running.

-Time: 1pm Cost: $85 Class Fee: $5 Students should come dressed to get dirty.
+Time: 1pm Cost: $95/$85 for volunteers Supply Fee: $5 Students should come dressed to get dirty.

 Students supply Introductory Chemistry: Concepts and Critical thinking (6th Edition)